7Cedars/loyalty-program-next/issues/IMPROVEMENTS_BUGS.md

 - [x]  @Vendor, landing: 'visit page' is broken.
 Fix.
 - [x]  @Vendor, landing: 'visit page' theming is broken.
 Fix. -- still some buttons' ui broken.
 - [x]  @vendor, stats: balance not loading.
 Fix. -- problem does not exist at customer..
 - [ ]  @Vendor, QrReader: Fix Bug that when no valid QR code is read - it just hangs.
-Needs to have notification + continue reading.
+Needs to have notification + continue reading. (more or less ok now I think)
 - [ ]  @Vendor, QrReader, send card: it seems multiple cards of same cardID can be send to same (also different?) addresses.
 FIX later.
 - [x]  @Vendor, QrReader, sent cards: Fix Bug that when no card are available, no message shows.
 - [ ]  @Vendor, QrReader, sent cards: Fix Bug that number cards does not update (and that multiple cards of same id can be sent?!).